aritraroy/KerningViews/README.md

 ![KerningViews](https://raw.githubusercontent.com/aritraroy/KerningViews/master/images/kerning.png)

-KerningViews provides a set of views (currently only TextView and Button) which lets you adjust the spacing between the characters in the text of that view also know as **Kerning**.
+KerningViews provides a set of views (currently only `TextView` and `Button`) which lets you adjust the spacing between the characters in the text of that view also know as **Kerning**.

-Kerning is a common feature in designing apps like Photoshop or Sketch, but Android natively doesn't allow Kerning.
-Since API level 21, Android allows you to do this using ```setLetterSpacing``` attribute , but there is no way to achieve this in pre-21 devices.
+Kerning is a common feature in design apps like Photoshop or Sketch, but Android natively doesn't allow Kerning.
+From API level 21, Android allows you to do this using ```setLetterSpacing``` attribute , but there is no way to achieve this in pre-21 devices.

-KerningViews provides a simple API to achieve this feature in TextView and Button text accross all API levels in Android.
+KerningViews provides a simple API to achieve this feature in `TextView` and `Button` text across all API levels in Android.

 # Screenshot
-This screenshot is from the sample app showing different text with different Kerning factors.
+This screenshot is from the sample app showing different text with different spacing (kerning factor).
 ![Screenshot](https://raw.githubusercontent.com/aritraroy/KerningViews/master/images/screenshot.png)

 # Download